eclipse-tractusx/eclipse-tractusx.github.io/docs/website-guidelines/update-news-page.md

 ---
-title: How to Update the News page by adding a new post?
+title: How to update the News page by adding a new post?
 sidebar_position: 5
 ---